OliverVea/OliverVea.github.io/content/posts/fluent-fuzzy/index.md

 ---
-title: "FluentFuzzy"
+title: "Fuzzy Logic with Fluent Syntax"
 date: "2023-08-28"
 author: "Oliver Vea"
 tags:
     - Project
+    - Fuzzy Logic
 ---

 ## Overview

 FluentFuzzy is a .NET package for adding fuzzy logic to a project in an easily readable, fluent way.
 The project is freely available [on Github](https://github.com/OliverVea/FluentFuzzy).

-I've written an introductory article on fuzzy logic [here](../fuzzy-logic), which explains the basic concept and how it works.
+I've written an introductory post on fuzzy logic [here](../fuzzy-logic), which explains the basic concept and how it works.

 The project includes four source projects and a test project.